aquatix/dammit.nl/content/posts/gimp-mosaic.md

 Title: Wallpapers with Gimp mosaic
 Started: 2019-12-01 19:52:53, 2019-12-02
-Date: 2019-12-01 19:52:53
+Date: 2019-12-02 15:28:53
 Slug: gimp-mosaic
-Location: Home
+Location: Work
 Authors: Michiel Scholten
 Category: photo
 Tags: howto, opensource, photography
 Image: https://shuttereye.org/images/d9/d9d994e81a6c2db8_2000-2000.jpg
-Status: draft
+Status: published

 I like taking pictures, and having some of the nicer ones as a background to my daily computer shenanigans is a nice extension of this.

-Lately, I've been playing around a bit with having pictures show up differently (more abstractly, with less details so they distract less, like those nice clean material designs), and in Gimp I found a way that pleased me, resulting in the images shown here (linking to the gallery).
+Lately, I've been playing around a bit with having pictures show up differently (more abstractly, with less details so they distract less, like those nice clean material designs), and in Gimp I found a way that pleased me, resulting in the images shown here.

 Open the image in Gimp, then go to menu `Filters > Distort > Mosaic`, and tweak the settings to: